 AAFP EVP Douglas Henley, M.D., had an opportunity to point to some of the AAFP's resources for members when asked what the Academy is doing to help them negotiate contractual arrangements, particularly in the current health reform environment, because some practices are signing contracts that potentially could be dangerous to their continued existence.

-The Academy has resources on practice affiliation options, including ACOs, that tell members what they need to be aware of when negotiating, said Henley.
-In addition, resources on practice assimilation also are available.
+The Academy has resources to help members with contract negotiations, as well as specific information about ACOs, said Henley.
 However, he pointed out, state law varies, so medical practices need to make sure they have appropriate legal counsel when negotiating these types of contracts.

 Marguerite Duane, M.D., of Washington, D.C., sparked applause with her question on the health care reform law.
 It's not really health care reform, said Duane.
 It's really an insurance reform law.
 She asked what the Academy is doing to advance alternative health care models that modify actual care and incorporate innovative payment models.